 When you hear the term forensic musicologist, you might think of someone who investigates musical crime scenes—which is actually not too far off.
-When Dr. Joe Bennett is not acting in his position as vice president for academic affairs and strategic initiatives at Berklee College of Music, he investigates copyright infringement in the music industry as a forensic musicologist.
+When Dr. Joe Bennett is not teaching in the Professional Music and Songwriting departments at Berklee College of Music, he investigates copyright infringement in the music industry as a forensic musicologist.

 “I was always fascinated by songwriting creativity,” says Bennett.
 “At the start of a three-hour songwriting session, there’s nothing there, and then at the end, two or three hours later, a brand new song exists that wasn’t before in the world?
 I find that a beautiful and mysterious process.”